 Partitions, Categories, Groups, and Options

-Another design decision was to utilize as much as possible a limited number of options for the values of properties for the different records.
-For example, a stone artifact's "material" property should include all known stones and minerals; however, typically, a list of 20 options or less will be enough to cover all stone material found in a particular excavation.
+Another design decision was to try and limit possible property values of different records to a specific list of options.
+For example, a stone artifact's "material" property, should in theory include all known stones and minerals; however, in practice, a list of 20 options or less will be enough to cover the "material" property for all stones found in a particular excavation.
 This closed-ended approach, when properly implemented, may help to promote consistency.

-Options were assigned to groups and often, the “Unassigned” and “Unknown” options were added to the group to complete its partition.
+Options were assigned to groups and often, the “Unassigned” and “Unknown” options were added to a group to complete its partition.

 This general idea of closed-ended options was further expanded to include required/optional and singular/multiple options.